Alexander Ponomarenko: Career

 The trust acting in the interests of the families of Ponomarenko and Skorobogatko invested a significant part of the funds from the sale of NCSP to form the TPS Real Estate company to invest in the construction and operation of shopping and entertainment complexes.
 In 2013, the above trust acting in the interests of the families of Ponomarenko and Skorobogatko established TPS Avia Holding to invest in infrastructure development at Moscow's Sheremetyevo International Airport.
 In 2013, the company won a bid to develop a new cargo terminal at the airport.
-Ponomarenko joined the Board of Directors of JSC Sheremetyevo International Airport in 2015 and was elected its Chairman in 2016.
+Ponomarenko joined the Board of Directors of JSC Sheremetyevo International Airport in 2015 and was elected its chairman in 2016.

 In 2016, TPS Avia secured 68% stake in Sheremetyevo Airport and committed to investing US$840 million to upgrade and expand the airport's infrastructure.

-In September 2021, Alexander Ponomarenko for the third time in a row was named to Kommersant’s list of the top business leaders in Russia.
-He is among 47 business leaders within a list of the country’s top 1,000 managers chosen by a committee of experts from the Russian Managers Association.
+In September 2021, Alexander Ponomarenko for the third time in a row was named to Kommersant's list of the top business leaders in Russia.
+He is among 47 business leaders within a list of the country's top 1,000 managers chosen by a committee of experts from the Russian Managers Association.
 Ponomarenko previously made the list in 2019.
 He ranked 31st on the Forbes list of "200 Richest Businessmen in Russia" in 2020.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

-On 28 February 2022, in relation to the 2022 Russian invasion of Ukraine, the European Union blacklisted Ponomarenko and had all his assets were frozen.
+On 28 February 2022, in relation to the 2022 Russian invasion of Ukraine, the European Union blacklisted Ponomarenko and had all his assets frozen.